Franklin County License Hearing Guide

 What It Is

-- Separate from Criminal Court: It's vital to remember that the ALR hearing is completely separate from your criminal DUI case.
-The outcome of the ALR hearing does not automatically determine the outcome of your criminal case, and vice-versa.
+- Separate From Criminal Court: It's crucial to remember that the ALR hearing is a civil proceeding separate from your criminal DUI case.

-- Decide if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the Department of Safety and Homeland Security has sufficient evidence to suspend your license.
+- Decides If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the evidence supports the suspension of your driver's license.

-- Lower Burden of Proof Than Criminal Trial: The standard of proof in an ALR hearing is lower than in a criminal trial.
-The state only needs to show by a "preponderance of the evidence" (more likely than not) that the suspension is justified.
-This is a lower bar than "beyond a reasonable doubt" required for a criminal conviction.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The TDOSHS only needs to show that it's more likely than not that you were driving under the influence, whereas, in criminal court, the prosecution must prove your guilt beyond a reasonable doubt.

 How to Prepare